rougin/dexterity/README.md

 }
 ```

-If the required logic for the `create` method is not defined, it will throw a `LogicError`.
+Failure to define the required logic for the `create` method will result in a `LogicError`.

 ### `delete` method

-When deleting specified items, the `delete` method can be used from the `Depot` class:
+The `delete` method within the `Depot` class can be utilized for removing specified items:

 ``` php
 // index.php